NASA-AMMOS/MMGIS/docs/pages/Configure/Layers/Vector/Vector.md

 _type:_ bool
 Whether the layer can be dynamically updated or not.
 If true, the layer can be dynamically updated and the URL is not required.

+If true and a URL is set and Time Enabled is true, the initial url query will be performed.

 #### Legend

 _type:_ string